 Like the other tools, Venngage comes with a variety of templates and tools to customize everything to your own needs.

 What I really like is that the templates are rated from Beginners to Advanced.
-If you are just starting out with infographics and have no prior graphic designer experience, I strongly recommend starting with „beginners“ level for practice.
+If you are just starting out with infographics and have no prior graphic design experience, I strongly recommend starting with „beginners“ level for practice.

-You can start using Venngage for free and get a feeling for the user interface and options they offer.
+You can start using Venngage for free and get a feeling for the user interface and the options they offer.
 If you want more templates and more elements like maps, pictograms and more, you have to consider upgrading to a premium (19$/month) or business account (49$/month).
 The business account gives you additional branding features.

 I have got one more online tool for you to try for creating your infographics.
 It is called Visme, and their website says it is still in beta.
 But it is already very extensive.